-Criminal Record Checks are required for all persons over the age of 12 who will be ordinarily present in a Family Child Care facility or an In-Home Multi-Age Child Care facility.
+Criminal Record Checks are required for all persons 12 years of age and older who will be ordinarily present in a Family Child Care facility or an In-Home Multi-Age Child Care facility.

-See HP-CF-9067 A Note About Criminal Record Checks (CRC) for information on how to submit.
+See HP-CF-9067 A Note About Criminal Record Checks (CRC) for information on how to submit Criminal Record Checks for all care programs.